Azure/azure-powershell/src/ResourceManager/SignalR/Commands.SignalR/help/New-AzSignalR.md

 ## DESCRIPTION
 Create a SignalR service.
 The following values will be used for the parameters if not specified:
-* `ResourceGroupName`: the default resource group set by `Set-AzureRmDefault -ResourceGroupName`.
+* `ResourceGroupName`: the default resource group set by `Set-AzDefault -ResourceGroupName`.
 * `Location`: the location of the resource group
 * `Sku`: `Standard_S1`